 - Mix again, taste to make sure there's enough salt, and remove from heat

-- Serve warm but cold sundal tastes just fine too
+- Serve warm but room temperature sundal tastes just fine too

 Step by Step Pictures for Making Green Gram Sundal